et9719/ourgalleryy/README.md

     - Was this achieved?
         - Yes
     - How was this achieved?
-        - In the post model there is a slug field, this means that each post can have their own url, so when the user clicks on the title they are taken to the posts individual page to see more detail on that piece.
+        - In the post model there is a slug field, this means that each post can have their own URL, so when the user clicks on the title they are taken to the posts individual page to see more detail on that piece.

 - I want the users to be able to register for an account on the site.
     - Was this achieved?